SJKaczmarek/automation/README.md

 # Contact
 For any changes, please fork the repository and send a pull request.
-For anything else, please contact me on my mail id: Sylvester Kaczmarek @gmail.com or https://sylvesterkaczmarek.com/
+For anything else, please contact me on my mail id: assistant (at) SylvesterKaczmarek.com or https://SylvesterKaczmarek.com/